 If you have inside knowledge about college recruitment fraud through your employment at a college, university, or with a college recruiter, fling a lawsuit under the False Claims Act can put an end to such misconduct and enable you to claim a whistleblower reward.
-Jeffrey Newman Law understands how these lawsuits work and can help you take action.
+Newman & Shapiro understands how these lawsuits work and can help you take action.

 In March 2019, dozens of prominent individuals were caught up in a nationwide college admissions scam.
 Parents, athletic coaches, and others engaged in extensive fraud and bribery to help students gain admission to elite universities such as Yale, Georgetown, Stanford, and Wake Forest.
 One major aspect of the scam involved parents paying substantial sums of money to college coaches and administrators to falsely designate them as student-athlete recruits.